znichka/auctions-watcher/README.md

-### Auctions watcher
+### Auctions watcherbot.watchers

-It's a Telegram bot notifier for new items in selected auction marketplaces.
+It's a Telegram watcherbot.bot notifier for new items in selected auction marketplaces.

 Supports pages from:
 - [meshok.net](https://meshok.net/)